Seemant9118/Seemant9118/README.md

 # 💫 About Me:
-Hello, I'm Seemant Kamlapuri, an IT undergraduate currently pursuing my B.Tech in Information Technology at BBDITM Lucknow.
-With a strong passion for web development and a GPA of 8.01, I am dedicated to honing my skills and staying updated with the latest technologies.

-I have experience working as a Frontend Developer at Skillark Pvt.
-Ltd., where I working on to construct there Edtech Platform specially in examination portal for students and designed proper database schemas.
-My proficiency lies in Frontend development such as HTML, CSS, JavaScript, React JS, and Bootstrap, along with knowledge of Backend Development such as Node.js, Express, MongoDB, SQL, C++, and Firebase.

-In addition to my academic pursuits, I actively contribute to the tech community as a Web Dev Mentor of Google Developer Student Clubs at BBDITM.
-I have organized various events like Weave a Web 2k23 and coordinated Google DevFest 2k22 and GDSC-WoW2k23 in Lucknow.

-I take pride in my personal projects, including SK Media - a social media application with features such as follow/unfollow users , chatting, user authentication with JWT etc and GroShop Ecom - an ecommerce web application with user authentication and an admin panel, and my personal portfolio website.
-I have also worked on a mini project called 'Tells Weather' for live weather forecasting.

-Recognized for my achievements I have solved over 200+ coding questions on platforms like CodeStudio and GeeksforGeeks.

-Outside of academics, I actively participate in extracurricular activities.
-As part of Karmavesh - the zeal to create, I am the head of Technical & organize events and participate in skit performance for Utkarsh23' Fest.

-I am enthusiastic about exploring new opportunities and collaborating with like-minded professionals in the tech industry.
-Feel free to connect with me and let's discuss how we can make a positive impact together!
+My name is Seemant Kamlapuri, a driven and skilled Frontend Developer with a Bachelor of Technology in Information Technology from BBDNITM, Lucknow, maintaining an impressive 8.0 GPA.
+I am currently an intern at Doorpix IT Solutions, where I contribute to the development of ERP systems and e-commerce web applications using technologies such as Next.js, React.js, and React Query.

+Throughout my career, I have gained valuable experience through various internships.
+At The Redx Technologies Ltd., I honed my skills in designing and implementing web services and APIs using the MERN stack, while collaborating with cross-functional teams.
+During my time at Skillark Pvt Ltd., I worked on an online exam portal, demonstrating my ability to create reusable UI components and design robust database schemas.

+In addition to my professional experience, I have undertaken significant projects like SK Media, a social media web application, and GroShop Ecom, an e-commerce platform, showcasing my proficiency in React.js, Node.js, and Firebase among other technologies.

+As a Web Development Lead for the Google Developer Students Club at BBDNITM, I coordinated several successful events, earning recognition from faculty and peers for my leadership and organizational skills.
+My technical toolkit includes languages like C++, HTML/CSS, JavaScript, and SQL, as well as frameworks and tools such as Git/GitHub, Bootstrap, Tailwind CSS, MongoDB, Express.js, and Node.js.

+I am passionate about leveraging my technical expertise and problem-solving abilities to create impactful web applications and am always eager to learn and grow in the dynamic field of web development.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/seemant_20_11/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/seemant-kamlapuri-b682331b5/) [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@UC6_PcZu0dIjHJDXIPyFxqpA)